 Policy Effective Date or Effective Date means the date on which this Group Policy becomes effective.
-The Policy Effective Date is shown in the Schedule of Benefits.
+The Policy Effective Date is shown in the SBC.

 Preferred Mail Order Pharmacy as listed in our provider directory means a mail order pharmacy which has a participation contract in effect with U of U Health Plans.